 Dining at the restaurant: The restaurant is open for indoor dining and also has patio seating for those who would rather enjoy a spread of mezze plates and savory phyllo appetizers al fresco.

 Takeout: Takeout is available by calling the restaurant or via third-party apps.

 Fresh pasta lovers have been flocking to this little neighborhood favorite since chef Julian Barsotti opened its doors in 2007.
 In the ensuing years, Barsotti has opened three more Italian restaurants in Dallas, but Nonna remains a favorite among locals, a hidden gem in a hard-to-find strip mall.
 Homemade pastas may take center stage, but those in the know always add an order of the white clam pizza.

-Dining at the restaurant: The small restaurant feels even more intimate with capacity restrictions, which also means it’s best to make a reservation as seating is limited.
+Dining at the restaurant: The small restaurant can fill up quickly, which means it’s best to make a reservation, as seating is limited.